Double Take: Recent work by James Evans, Susan Gunn, and Tassie Russell

 The exhibition Double Take comprises new and recent work by three artists with strong bonds to East Anglia.
 They are: sculptor, James Evans; painter, Susan Gunn; and painter, printmaker, and photographer Tassie Russell.
 Their work draws the viewer in, encouraging us to look closer and overturn our assumptions, exploring the familiar as locations for ambiguity.

-The exhibition will run from Friday 10 to Friday 24 May 2024 at The Crypt Gallery, Norwich
+The exhibition is open from Friday 10 to Friday 24 May 2024 at The Crypt Gallery, Norwich

 Opening Hours - Monday to Saturday 11am to 5pm (Closed Sunday),